ESSENTIAL MATHEMATICS - 2023/4

 develop skills in applying subject knowledge to physical situations

-provide a basis in mathematics and computation that can be used as a basis for deeper understanding of physics, and fora further study of mathematics and computation
+provide a basis in mathematics that can be used as a basis for deeper understanding of physics, and for further study of mathematics

 The learning and teaching methods include:

 44h of combined lectures and tutorials as 4h/week x 11 weeks.
 In addition to lectures, tutorials will take place introducing, commenting and advising the students on the different topics according to the order above in 'Module contents'.
 Formative feedback is provided via tutorial questions which can be attempted.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: PHY1034